 CIBC Mellon Trust Company, Toronto, Ontario, acts as the custodian (the "CIBC Custodian") of the assets of CI Galaxy Multi-Crypto ETF pursuant to the amended and restated custodial services agreement dated April 11, 2022 between the Manager and CIBC Custodian as it may be amended from time to time (the "CIBC Custodian Agreement").
 CIBC Custodian will not custody digital assets, as the ETF does not hold digital assets directly.
 Digital assets, including the Digital Assets, will be held separately by the appointed custodian and/or sub-custodian of the underlying funds in which the ETF invests.
-For greater certainty, CIBC Custodian to custody digital assets, has not guaranteed any sub-custodian's obligations to hold digital assets, nor performed any form of diligence on the custodian or sub-custodian of the underlying funds is which the ETF invests.
+For greater certainty, CIBC Custodian is not the custodian of the underlying funds in which the ETF invests, has not appointed any sub-custodian to custody digital assets, has not guaranteed any sub-custodian's obligations to hold digital assets, nor performed any form of diligence on the custodian or sub-custodian of the underlying funds to which the ETF currently intends to invest.
+CIBC Custodian is independent of the Manager.